firepear/petrel/README.md

     ---------------------------------------------------
     HMAC              44 bytes, optional

+Request and payload text are utf8 encoded.

 There is no need for messages to specify whether HMAC is included or not, as that is set by the client and server at connection time.
+HMAC is base64 utf8 text.

 # Server